zshoals/Dina-Font-TTF-Remastered/Readme.md

+# Update 12/20/2020
+A slight edit of the original Dina font has been added to this repository as well.
+The original, DinaRemasterCollection.ttc, is still available, and is still a direct copy of Dina.
+However, DinaRemasterII.ttc contains a few edits.
+The + sign has been enlarged by 1px in all directions, the = sign has been spaced out by 1px vertically, and Z has had its slash portion rearranged to make it appear less like the number 2.

+There's no comparison images added for these changes, so all comparisons are from Dina to DinaRemasterCollection.ttc.
 # Dina Font TTF Remastered
 This repository contains a hand-modified version of the original 10pt [Dina Bitmap Font,](https://www.donationcoder.com/Software/Jibz/Dina/) converted to TTF format to increase its accessibility.
 The goal is to have as close to a one-to-one conversion as possible for main-use text.